School Classroom Cleaning Checklist

 USE A PROFESSIONAL CLEANING SERVICE

 Tackling small tasks daily and bigger tasks weekly, you can keep your classroom clean and tidy all school year.
 If your school needs help tackling classrooms, cafeterias, gymnasiums and other populated areas of your school, call on the experts to get the job done right.
 Our janitorial services for education can help protect the health of your students and staff by cleaning and disinfecting every space in your school.
+We also offer SaniMaster, a comprehensive cleaning and disinfection service that uses EPA-approved disinfectants and health-grade cleaning technicians.
 With over 60 years of experience in the industry, ServiceMaster Clean has an unwavering commitment to the highest quality of clean.